 Use this guide if your team is deciding whether AI SEO tooling can reduce cost, increase throughput, or remove a growth bottleneck this quarter.
 It is especially relevant if SEO already supports pipeline, demo requests, signups, partner acquisition, or category education.

 It is less useful if the real constraint is unclear positioning, no content strategy, or weak subject matter input.
-AI can accelerate a known workflow; it will not invent a credible commercial point of view for you.
+AI can accelerate a known workflow, but it will not invent a credible commercial point of view for you.

 Before you commit budget, pressure-test three things: